amvmdev/amvm-form-models/README.md

 `labels` property is array.
 Each array item contains object that has just 2 properties: `key` and `value`. `value` is meta.

 `emails` property is array.
 Each array item contains obejct with `key` property, and many meta objects.
 Thats why `name` property of each meta obejct has format of `emails[some_unique_key].%property_name%`

+`_modelErrors` is special property that contains just errors of complex validation.
+Complex validation does not belong to specific meta.
+Complex validation validates whole form model.
+This property will be automatically created if form model validators  class contains property `_modelErrors` with validators.

 Resulting JSON will have following shape:
 ```javascript